kelp404/angular-validator/README.md

     ###
     Validate the model.
     @param scope: The scope.
-    @param model: The model name of the scope.
+    @param model: The model name of the scope or validator-group.
     @return:
         @promise success(): The success function.
         @promise error(): The error function.